Skip to content

 Vet’s bills

 Although your policy won’t cover routine treatment like vaccinations, it will usually cover vet bills up to a certain amount per condition, per year.
 The financial cap resets when you renew your policy.
-This could prove invaluable if your pet develops a condition needing long-term treatment, although you might need to pay an excess before you can claim.
+This could prove invaluable if your pet develops a condition needing long-term treatment.
+But you might need to pay an excess before you can claim.

 Kennels/cattery costs